 There may be other directions in which to begin your legal career as a tax lawyer, but none is equal to the Office of Chief Counsel.
 We are the law firm for the Internal Revenue Service (IRS).
-With approximately 1600 attorneys in 48 cities nationwide, we are, in fact, the largest tax law firm in the country.
+With approximately 1500 attorneys in 49 offices nationwide, we are, in fact, the largest tax law firm in the country.
 Our work is diverse, challenging, and important, and it touches American finance in the broadest terms: from conglomerates, corporations, and partnerships...to charitable institutions and small businesses...to families and individuals.
 It impacts the fiscal fabric of our nation's government and the strongest free market economy in the world.

 The professionals who join us are as special as the roles they assume.
 They possess a sharp eye and a sharper mind.
 They are dedicated and a step ahead.
 They all soon realize the Office of Chief Counsel is a great place to start a career and may eventually decide it's a great place to build a career as well.

-Donald L. Korb Currently a partner and the head of the Tax Controversy Practice at Sullivan & Cromwell, we are proud that our former Chief Counsel Don Korb got his start here.
+Donald L. Korb

+We are very proud that Chief Counsel Don Korb got his start here.
 He spent the first four years of his career as an attorney advisor in the Chief Counsel's office.
 In the mid-1980s, he returned to the IRS as an Assistant to then Commissioner Roscoe Egger, and was overall coordinator of the Service's involvement in the legislative process that resulted in the Tax Reform Act of 1986.

 In private practice, he was a partner with the Cleveland-based firm of Thompson Hine LLP and also with Coopers & Lybrand LLP.
-Don served as a tax advisor to the National Commission on Economic Growth and Tax Reform in 1995; and has been a Vice Chair of the American Bar Association Section of Taxation.
+Don served as a tax advisor to the National Commission on Economic Growth and Tax Reform in 1995: and has been a Vice Chair of the American Bar Association Section of Taxation.
 He knows how important teamwork and camaraderie are to an organization and encourages new lawyers to gain broad experience through varied assignments working with acknowledged tax experts.

 IRS CHIEF COUNSEL